tinylib/msgp/README.md

 Alpha.
 I _will_ break stuff.

-You can read more about how `msgp` maps MessagePack types onto Go types [in our wiki](http://github.com/philhofer/msgp/wiki).
+You can read more about how `msgp` maps MessagePack types onto Go types [in the wiki](http://github.com/philhofer/msgp/wiki).

 Here some of the known limitations/restrictions: